 Find out more about how we will deal with concerns about pharmacy professionals with temporary registration in our guidance.

-How long will the temporary register last?
+How long will the temporary register continue?

-There is currently no end date for the temporary register as this depends when on the State of Emergency which enables our emergency powers comes to an end.
+There is currently no end date for the temporary register as this depends on when the State of Emergency which enables our emergency powers comes to an end.
 We will contact all those on the temporary register to inform them in advance of the date of its termination once a date is agreed.

 Information for employers